Modeling Language Variation and Universals: A Survey on Typological Linguistics for Natural Language Processing: Acknowledgments

-Automatically acquired typological features have not been integrated into algorithms for NLP applications to date, with the exception of \citet{Naseem-2012}.
+With the exception of \citet{Naseem-2012}, who treated typological information as a latent variable, automatically acquired typological features have not been integrated into algorithms for NLP applications to date.
 However, they have several advantages over manually crafted features.
 Unsupervised propagation and supervised learning fill in missing values in databases, thereby extending their coverage.
 Moreover, heuristics based on morphosyntactic annotation and co-occurrence metrics extract additional information that is not recorded in typological databases.
 Further, they can account for the distribution of feature values within single languages, rather than just the majority value.
-Finally, they refrain from arbitrarily discretizing cross-lingual categories, which have a gradient nature (see \autoref{sec:overview}); rather, these are represented along a continuum.
+Finally, they do not make use of discrete cross-lingual categories to compare languages; rather, language properties are reflected in continuous representations, which is in line with their gradient nature (see \autoref{sec:overview})